ivotron/popper2-paper/paper.md

 With Docker, the container-native software development paradigm emerged, which promotes the building, testing, and deployment of software in containers, so that users do not need to install and maintain packages on their machines, rather they can build or fetch container images which have all the dependencies present.
 Since these container runtimes are available for almost every well known operating system and architecture, experiments can be reproduced easily using containerized workflows in almost any environment [@stubbs2016endofday] [@zheng_integrating_2015].

-Differences among container engines stem from the need to serve distinct use cases, manifesting in user experience (UX) differences such as those found in their command line interfaces (CLIs), container image formats, support for distinct container image repositories, to name a few.
+Differences among container engines stem from the need to serve distinct use cases, manifesting in user experience (UX) differences such as those found in their command-line interfaces (CLIs), container image formats, support for distinct container image repositories, to name a few.
 In practice, for users attempting to make use of container technology, these differences can be overwhelming, especially if they are only familiar with the basic concepts of how containers work.
 Based on our analysis of the container tooling landscape, we found that there is an absence of tools for allowing users to work with containers in an engine-agnostic way.
 It has also been found that as scientific workflows become increasingly complex, continuous validation of the workflows which is critical to ensuring good reproducibility, becomes difficult [@deelman2018future; @cohen2017scientific].